-Compared to its predecessor (as well as some of the competition), the e-STUDIO600 incorporates a number of new technologies and improvements.
+Compared to its predecessor (as well as some of the competition), the e-STUDIO720 incorporates a number of new technologies and improvements.

 Toshiba has taken some heat in the past for its image quality.
-With the e-STUDIO600 and other members of this device family, the company can now boast of monochrome image quality that is second to none.
+With the e-STUDIO720 and other members of this device family, the company can now boast of monochrome image quality that is second to none.
 Various elements have been changed or redesigned, joining forces to vastly improve image quality.
 Such improvements include reduced toner and developer particle sizes, a redesigned imaging system dual-beam laser, serial filter with fine-line smoothing, a dual-speed paper handling system, and an 8-bit scanner to replace the previous 1-bit unit.

-While not unique in this segment, Toshiba's e-STUDIO600 is one of only a few 50-60 ppm devices implementing an on-the-fly toner changing system.
+While not unique in this segment, Toshiba has caught-up with the competition by implementing an on-the-fly toner changing system.